nitration header image

 Electrophilic substitution

-resonance hydrid structures for the nitration of benzene
+resonance structures for the arenium cation formed during the nitration of benzene

 Key Points